Jackson Zoo: History of the Jackson Zoo

 In 1916, the city of Jackson purchased from Samuel Livingston 79 acre of undeveloped land, then on the outskirts of town.
 By 1919, a group of firefighters were collecting various animals, housing them in the central fire station, what is now the Chamber of Commerce Building.

 In 1921, after the collection had evolved from rabbits and squirrels to include exotics like zebras, the city decided to move them to the newly purchased land and the Livingston Park Zoo was created.

 In the 1930s, many new buildings were erected with help from the Works Progress Administration (WPA) during the Great Depression.
 The City of Jackson, like almost every other city and state, used funds from the New Deal programs to create construction jobs for its citizens in those hard times.
 With the public works, the City and zoo director Irl Bennett left a heritage of facilities that have served Jackson for some 80 years.
 Today, many of the buildings constructed by the WPA are still standing.
 At the time, the Castle served as Monkey Island, housing several dozen rhesus macaques and the Elephant House Café was home to a young Asian elephant.
 The grounds also served as a park to its visitors, with much of the zoo's land remaining open, a scenic location with a lake.

-In 1948, the collection was expanded thanks to the efforts of Dr. Jacob L. Reddix, President of Jackson State College.
+In 1948, the collection was expanded thanks to the efforts of Jacob L. Reddix, President of Jackson State College.
 With his help, the zoo was able to purchase several rain forest specimens from the government of Liberia, including three chimpanzees, three rare mangabey monkeys, a colobus monkey, a lemur, and two pythons.

 In 1962, three African American residents of Jackson sued the City of Jackson for de facto segregation of the city's recreational facilities, including the city's zoo, golf courses, pools, and parks.
 Even though a three judge panel concluded that the arrest of an African American "boy and girl" at Livingston Park was an "isolated publicity stunt," the court did not agree with the city's argument in favor of "voluntary segregation" and supported the racial integration of all of Jackson's recreational facilities, including Jackson Zoo.
 Soon thereafter, instead of allowing for a seamless integration of the Jackson's recreational facilities, Mayor Thompson ordered all of the city's public pools and bathrooms closed, while also removing benches and picnic tables from public parks, including the Jackson Zoo.

 In the 1970s, the children's petting zoo was added, later renovated to what is now the Discovery Zoo.
 An animal hospital was built to perform routine checkups, for surgeries for any of the residents, and to quarantine new arrivals before they can live amongst the permanent collection.
 In 1975, James L. Swigert became the director.
 With the help of the City Council and a design group, he put together the first Master Plan.